gegelati/gegelati-tutorial/docs/index.md

 #### Todo #1:
 Your first task is to update the definition of this vector in the `pendulum_wrapper.cpp` file, so that the 7 actions available to you in the manual version are also the one made available to the TPG.
+It should be noted that the size of this `vector` is automatically used in the `PendulumWrapper` constructor to initialize the `LearningEnvironment` parent class with the number of actions available.
 A single line of code needs to me modified in this task.

 {%details Solution to #1 %}